ENSAYO

 The words in italics in the previous paragraph refers to different topics.
 Fr.
 Antonio Artola who is Doctor of Philosophy in Biblical Studies introduces the term “problem” whose definition refers to an issue that seeks an explanation and gives reasons for it; On the other hand, he also proposes the term “mystery” that refers to something that does not have a complete explanation and remains hidden.

 Suffering is understood as the feeling of discomfort that occurs during the normal development of the organism.
 Suffering can have a physical and emotional origin that occurs in a state of full consciousness.
 It can be said that suffering also encompasses the realms to existence: the physical realm (physical pain), the psychological realm (suffering itself) and even the spiritual realm, the last one is based on the personal relationship with God.
 The realms are not shown in all the individuals with the same intensity, in some people the physical pain is more persistent while in others the emotional states with a psychological background are more persistent.
+Human suffering is perceived as harm or threat to the individual that has a similar meaning to the word pain, but pain refers more to a physical situation and sufferinghas a broader meaning.
+C.S.
+Lewis in The Problem of Pain studies the definition of the term pain in which he explains that this word has two meanings.

 The word pain comes from the Latin Verb “Dolere” which has a meaning of “pain, feel pain or causes pain” having a concrete meaning.
 Pain is detected by the pain receptors through the sensory system which directs the stimuli to the brain where the pain image is developed and returns to the place where the pain was originated.
 Allopathic physicians inoculate substances in the body to cure diseases in order to disappear, reduce or alleviate pain.
 The Pain Threshold shows the curve in which pain starts to be felt so it is not the same being bitten by mosquito than being bitten a dog.